Learn how to say “with” plus other words and phrases, using the award-winning Rosetta Stone app.

 After you have the basics down, you will be ready to move onto learning longer French phrases that are common in everyday conversations.
 Rosetta Stone lessons are designed to help you learn the language in just this way.
-The lessons are organized to build naturally and include a practical review to help new learners solidify their language skills.
+The lessons are organised to build naturally and include a practical review to help new learners solidify their language skills.

 Try Our Award-Winning App